derkrasseleo/pdfenhancer/README.md

 # pdfenhancer

-## a Chrome Plugin to replace Adobe Reader
+## an Open Source Chrome Plugin to replace Adobe Reader